 One of the locals will hike with you, mainly because it is impossible to mark the route, and the dunes are forever changing so a route description is also useless (we love the dunes so welcome any excuse to spend a day there!).
-You leave the road after about half a kilometre, turning through a security gate onto private property and entering another world.
+You leave the road after about 2km, turning through a security gate onto private property and entering another world.
 Peace and tranquility take over as you walk through the bush, enjoying the birdsong in the coastal thicket on either side of you.

 The track leads you to the dunes of the Oyster Bay Dune Bypass System, also referred to as the Sand River by the locals.

 The dunefield is mobilised by wind and water.
 The prevailing westerly shapes the dunes, which slope gradually up in front of you and then drop steeply.
 Your challenge is whether to slide down or traverse!
 Remember to look across the countryside to the mountains in the north, the beautiful Baviaanskloof mountain range, and look around you for evidence of ancient cultures – a feature of the dunefield is the KhoiSan